 Our VA physician faculty members have joint appointments at Wake Forest (WF) and the VA.
 They see patients at both institutions, supervise students and residents, and conduct research.
 This rotation is currently supervised by three Hematology and Oncology physicians, Dr. Michael Goodman, Dr. Antonius Miller, and Dr. Jimmy Ruiz.
 Dr. Liz Agnew has an adjunct appointment at Wake Forest and specializes in benign hematology at the VA.

 The rotation provides fellows an opportunity to work with a comprehensive electronic medical record while working in a close partnership with multidisciplinary oncology teams.
 They will also learn to achieve competence using a formulary to guide pharmacotherapy.
 Fellows are expected to attend relevant daily conferences that include tumor boards and journal clubs.
 Overall, the experience at the VA will serve to develop and perfect general care skills in the care of cancer and hematology patients in the outpatient setting as well as in the inpatient/consult environment.

 There is no nightly or weekend call specific to this rotation.

-All Fellows spend at least three months doing laboratory research.
+All fellows spend at least three months doing laboratory or clinical research.
 The purpose is to ensure that all fellows have a basis for making career choices.
-This mandated rotation can form the basis for ongoing involvement in "wet" research throughout their fellowship and even throughout their careers.
-Taking a leadership role in other research areas, particularly clinical trials, is strongly encouraged.
-As a member of the Section, fellows are expected to support the research efforts of all Section members.
+This mandated rotation can form the basis for ongoing involvement in "wet" research throughout their fellowship or even throughout their careers, and also serves to broadens their scope of the importance of clinical trials.
+The Fellowship Program Education Committee recently appointed two of its members, Dr. Heidi Klepin and Dr. Jeff Petty, to oversee the research efforts of fellows and to help guide them through this rotation to ensure the maximum benefit is obtained.
+All faculty members at Wake Forest strive to enhance the research component of our Fellowship.

 Vacation and Statutory Holidays